Typhoon Rai: Vietnam

 Rai wreaked havoc across Vietnamese-held isles in the Spratly Islands.
 An observation tower in Southwest Cay recorded sustained winds up to 45.6 m/s and a gust of 56.8 m/s during the afternoon of December 18 before being knocked down.
 The storm destroyed 500 m2 of civilian house tiles, 27 solar batteries, 400 m2 of farmland, and knocked down 90% of the trees on the island; no casualties were reported there.
 Rai began to batter the Central Vietnamese coast at night, with winds in several provinces averaging 65-90 kph.
 Heavy rainfall was unleashed on Thừa Thiên – Huế to Khánh Hòa, with reports showing an average of 100-200 mm of rainfall; some places recorded up to 300 mm of rain.
 In Nghệ An province, two crew members of a fishing vessel were reported missing in the waters off Bạch Long Vĩ Island.

 On December 19, one person (fisherman) was reported dead in Tuy Phong, five ships were capsized and three others were damaged off the coast of Bình Thuận.
-Rough storm waves damaged and destroyed 90 lobster herds on Bình Hưng Island, Cam Ranh, where losses is estimated to be more than 200 billion VND ($8.72 million).
+Rough storm waves damaged and destroyed 90 lobster herds on Bình Hưng Island, Cam Ranh, where losses was estimated to be more than 384 billion đồng (US$16.7 million).